supersimplesuper/docs/website/docs/software_partners/how_to_guides/rotate_api_key/index.md

 # Rotating API keys

-SuperAPI does not enforce a lifetime on API keys but does allow you to rotate your API keys if you have a requirement around doing so.
+SuperAPI does not enforce a lifetime on API keys but allows you to rotate your API keys if you have a requirement to do so.
 Broadly, these steps are:

 1. Provision a new API key
 2. Test that the new key works